yarin182/pipline/readme.md

 Under script path, Choose the pipline script that's on git

 ### 6.
-The script will build the SSH-Agent image and push it to docker-hub
+The script will build the SSH Agent image and push it to docker-hub

 ### Docker Installation